-Technicians are already underway working together to ensure the 1000 or so pieces that form Alice's Restaurant Bed come together inside the Blacksmith's Shop in a seamless operation.
+Technicians have been working together to ensure the 1000 or so pieces that form Alice’s Restaurant Bed come together inside the Blacksmith’s Shop in a seamless operation.

 Different thicknesses of the excavated fossil pieces will be levelled using a specially designed table allowing for sections to be elevated before it’s grouted back into one solid level artefact.

 Curated lighting will provide the best possible viewing conditions to see an array of fossils and a specially designed plinth will support the specimen.